mizutanilab/RecView/README.md

 ## Release notes
 The binary folder contains several executables.
 Please use 'RecView.exe' appropriate for your PC platform.
 If your PC has NVIDIA Tesla, GeForce or Quadro GPU processors, you can use the CUDA version.
 The dynamic link libraries (64 bit: 'cudart64_55.dll' and 'cufft64_55.dll'; 32 bit: 'cudart32_55.dll' and 'cufft32_55.dll') should be placed in the folder of RecView CUDA executable.
 These library files are also available from the <a href="http://www.nvidia.com/object/cuda_home.html">official NVIDIA site</a> as part of the CUDA toolkit.

 Source codes are not available at present.
-A test dataset in TIFF format is provided in the binary folder.
+A test dataset in TIFF format is also provided in the binary folder.

 <UL>
   <LI>v4.9.0 (released 21 Jul 2016).
 APS data in HDF5 format are now supported.